monkenWu/codeIgniter4-taiwan-User-Guide/source/outgoing/localization.rst

     'language_key' => [
         'nested' => [
-            'key' => 'The actual message to be shown.'
+            'key' => 'The actual message to be shown.', ],
-        ],
     ],